ringarochkryss/artstore/README.md

 In Gitpod you have superuser security privileges by default.
 Therefore you do not need to use the `sudo` (superuser do) command in the bash terminal in any of the backend lessons.

 Happy coding!

+For Flask and Django, to add environment variables locally in editor, you'll want to do the following:
+•	Create an env.py file and add it to your .gitignore file with the following commands: touch env.py echo env.py > .gitignore

+•	Add the following to your new env.py file: import os os.environ.setdefault("MONGO_URI", "your_URI_here")
+•	Then, in your app.py file, you'll want to include: import os import env app.config['MONGO_URI'] = os.getenv('MONGO_URI', "Env value not loaded") You can follow this example to assign the rest of your environment variables now!